browserengineering/book/book/browsersandweb.md

 evolution and history of the web all wrapped up in one codebase.

-As you’ll see when reading this book, it’s surprisingly easy to write a very simple browser, yet one that nevertheless can display interesting-looking web pages, and can even more-or-less correctly display many real ones, including this book.
-This starting point - it’s easy enough to implement and write web pages with the basics - encapsulates the (intentionally) easy-to-implement core of the web design, what you might call the _base level_ of progressive enhancement.
-I saw this in the relative simplicity of individual features of Chrome - for example, sometime during my first few months of working on Chrome, I came across the code implementing the [`<br>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br) tag.
+As you’ll see when reading this book, it’s surprisingly easy to write a very simple browser, one that can despite its simplicity display interesting-looking web pages, and can even more-or-less correctly display many real ones, including this book.
+This starting point---it’s easy enough to implement (and write) web pages with the basics---encapsulates the (intentionally!) easy-to-implement core of the web architecture, what you might call the _base level_ of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement).
+I saw this in the relative simplicity of individual features of Chrome---for example, sometime during my first few months of working on Chrome, I came across the code implementing the [`<br>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/br) tag.
 Look at that, the good-old `<br>` tag that I’ve used many times as a convenient hack to insert newlines in the text of my web pages!
 And as it turns out, there